List of World War II puppet states: Reformed Government of the Republic of China – March 28, 1938 to March 30, 1940

 The Reformed Government of the Republic of China (RGRC) was created in Nanking, after the Battle of Nanking on 28 March 1938.
-The RGRC was made to have the appear legitimate, and had Wang Jingwei as the first Chairman of the RGRC.
+The RGRC was intended to appear legitimate.
+Wang Jingwei was the first Chairman of the RGRC.
 Despite this, the government was filled with "nonentities who posed no threat to the Japanese exercise of real power."
 It was merged into the Reorganized National Government of China in 1940.